abychat/salesforce-external-embedded-surveys/README.md

 # Salesforce Connected App Set Up for Individual Surveys

-When distributin surveys, you can use a generic survey link for external participants and not require authentication or you can generate an individual link for a survey that is associated with a contact record.
+When distributing surveys, you can use a generic survey link for external participants and not require authentication or you can generate an individual link for a survey that is associated with a contact record.
 The app supports both scenarios.

 Survey Links generated for individual contacts typically involves the survey being distributed via email or the survey being delivered in a Salesforce experience where the custome is logged in.
 Given that this is a third party website, a survey link is generated dynamically via an API call to a custom apex service and dynamically supplied to the iframe.